Cove is making house insurance simple

 Since your sum insured value is such an important value when purchasing house insurance, it is important to get it right.

 There are a number of ways to determine what the value of your home may be.
-The most common is using the Cordell Sum Insured Calculator.
-Alternatively, a builder, quantity surveyor, architect, or home valuer will be able to provide you with an estimated rebuild cost for your house.
+A builder, quantity surveyor, architect, or home valuer will be able to provide you with an estimated rebuild cost for your house.
 Here are a few helpful links to get you started:

 - New Zealand Institute of Valuers